Melina Seiler (20) studies journalism and business communication at the Campus Iserlohn and is also launching a career as an emerging writer.

 I’ve had experiences in all three categories.
 My semester abroad in Stirling, Scotland was great.
 I had the opportunity to get to know journalism in the UK through writing articles in English for the university newspaper and exploring a new country.
 I found that the contact with international students really enhanced the experience.

 I’ve been active since the beginning of my studies in the University of Applied Sciences Europe’s IRIS department, which takes care of international exchange students, and I also really enjoy the contact with international students there.

 Aside from that, I’ve been the Editor-in-Chief of the university magazine, BiTSLicht, since my second semester, and I’ve learned a lot about writing articles for a magazine and doing layout and design.
 I have had similarly helpful experiences with my internships in Hamburg (taz.nord, Hamburger Morgenpost, and Hamburger Abendblatt).

 Plus, I’ve also found the city of my future.
 I would love to work and live there after the bachelor.

-This didn’t begin during my studies at the UE.
+This didn’t begin during my studies at the University of Applied Sciences Europe.
 I’ve been writing literary texts since primary school, and when I was 14, I began to work on journalistic writing.
 My work at the local newspaper, Iserlohner Kreisanzeiger (IKZ), made it possible.

 I published more than 100 articles there during my school years.

-The UE allowed me to return to following this path I’d already started down.
+The University of Applied Sciences Europe allowed me to return to following this path I’d already started down.
 I gained professional journalistic knowledge and contacts, and I was able to improve myself a lot.

 I was able to extend my network and find friends with which I could engage in interesting projects.
 With my classmates and dear friends Désiree, Vera and Michèle, I created the blog Vierstimmig, where we publish journalistic texts.